Urbanum-Lab/budapest_property_price_scraper/README.md

 the square meter prices for each listing.

 ## How to use the scraper
+- you need python 3.9+ on your system
 - use `pipenv` to install the requirements
 - run `src/utils/get_proxies.py` to get a list of free proxies